 The paper by J.D.
 Jackson and L.B.
 Okun on the history of gauge invariance is an important document.
 This paper is also a significant document for reminding us about the contributions of L.V.
 Lorenz and H.A.
 Lorentz.

 Most of us are in awe of H.A.
 Lorentz because of his contributions to the electromagnetic theory and him being the harbinger of the Special Relativity theory.
 He received the Nobel Prize in Physics in 1902.
 Einstein had a great respect for H.A.
-Lorentz as well.
+Lorentz.

 In their paper, J.D.
 Jackson and L.B.
-Okun are reminding us that before H.A.
-Lorentz there was another Dutch physicist by the name of L.V.
-Lorenz who was a pioneer.
+Okun remind us that before H.A.
+Lorentz there was another pioneer by the name of L.V.
+Lorenz.

 “The beginning of the last third of the 19th century saw Maxwell’s masterly creation of the correct complete set of equations governing electromagnetism, unfortunately expressed in a way that many found difficult to understand (Maxwell, 1865).
 Immediately after, the Danish physicist Ludvig V. Lorenz, apparently independently of Maxwell, brilliantly developed the same basic equations and conclusions about the kinship of light and the electromagnetism of charges and currents (Lorenz, 1867b).
 From the point of view of gauge invariance, Lorenz’s contributions are most significant.
 He introduced the so-called retarded scalar and vector potentials and showed that they satisfied the relation almost universally known as the Lorentz condition, though he preceded the Dutch physicist H. A. Lorentz by more that 25 years.”